Kylia Tille

 ✧ The week ends with a debrief where instructors praise "adaptive silence" in cadet response.
 Kylia nods, but her hands are cold.
 She almost speaks when they reference stability.
 Instead, she uploads an anonymized overlay showing timing drift in public reassurance campaigns.
 Her analysis concludes: "Measured calm is not peace."
 No one responds.
 But a day later, a new training module appears in the civic archives—uncredited.
 At night, she and Raeya test their resilience model—Kylia’s grid logic paired with Raeya’s posture stress profiles—against three archived panic events.
 It outperforms baseline protocols by thirteen percent.
 The next morning, Overwatch updates its early-response drills with embedded timing tags.
 No attribution.
 Just adoption.
 Raeya calls it quiet recognition.
 Kylia logs it as system convergence—human and machine, finally calibrated.

-📓 Personal Log: "Anatomy of Prevention" | Zakuul, 3635 BBY
+📓 Personal Log: "First Firewall" | Zakuul, 3635 BBY

 "War doesn’t start with fire.
 It starts with irregular signal drift.
 It starts when cadets hesitate and instructors pivot simulations.
 It starts when your overlay tags the enemy before your command does.
 Today, Raeya told me Korriban burned.
 But I already knew.
 I felt it in the protocols.
 I saw it in the numbers.
 We’re not observers anymore.
 We’re the first firewall.
 And that means silence is no longer safety—it’s exposure, if you’re not ready.
 I intend to be ready.
 And this time, I'm not alone in it."